WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

 ![ThePastoralTowntoptdown](./PastoralTownMap.png)

-The Town is tiny fitting within a 40x40 block, for the purpose of moving within the town, you will be following standard point crawl procedures as the Caretaker player looks on from above.
+The Town is tiny, fitting within a 40x40 block, for the purpose of moving within the town, you will be following standard point crawl procedures as the Caretaker player looks on from above.

 | # | Location | Residents | Description |
 |--:|----------|-----------|-------------|